 Please tell us about any significant awards or grants won by faculty.

-Whether it's teaching science to inner-city children or developing an on-line network to boost community involvement, outreach programs often make news.
+Whether it’s teaching science to underprivileged children or developing an online network to boost community involvement, outreach programs often make news.

-A new class on rap music, or a field course to test for soil toxins might be the kinds of unique activities that interest journalists.
+A new class on hip-hop music or a field course to test for soil toxins in local neighborhood might be the kinds of unique activities that interest journalists.

 How to handle a call from the media